Some Predict Trump Will Be Forced To Resign And Cohen Will Flip, Trump Fires Back

 Stormy Daniel’s lawyer, Michael Avenatti, predicted on Friday while on CNN that President Trump will be forced to resign.
 His prediction is based on the growing speculation that Trump’s lawyer, Michael Cohen, might flip on the president.
-Breitbart reported that Avenatti is “highly confident” of this scenario, considering that Cohen is likely to face very serious charges.
+Breitbart reported that Avenatti is “highly confident” of this scenario, considering Cohen is likely to face very serious charges.
 He added that “there is a lot of evidence in this case, there is a lot of shoes yet to drop.”
 Perhaps Avenatti is right, but at this point, he only provides broad speculation.

 Meanwhile, Trump blasted the New York Times for their article titled “Michael Cohen Has Said He Would Take a Bullet for Trump.
 Maybe Not Anymore.”
 The article detailed that Cohen had been mistreated in the past by the president, and predicts that he will flip on Trump in order to preserve himself and his family.